xonq/mycotools/mycotools/USAGE.md

 ## Interfacing with the master database
 ### mtdb
-`mtdb` is a utility that integrates with the master database or just prints the path of the master database, which can then be used with other shell commands.
+`mtdb` is a utility that initializes interfacing with an established master database or just prints the path of the master database, which can then be used with other shell commands.
 MycotoolsDBs are labelled `YYYYmmdd.mtdb`.
 ```bash
 mtdb
 /home/xonq/mtdb/mtdb/20210125.mtdb